Bellagio Hotel & Casino

 The concentration of culinary credentials at Bellagio is the most direct measure of how the property positions itself within the Strip's competitive set.
 Two Michelin one-star restaurants operate under the same roof: Le Cirque, which also holds a Forbes Five Star designation, and MICHAEL MINA Bellagio.
 Four James Beard award-winning chefs have worked within the property, including Jean-Georges Vongerichten and Michael Mina.
 Nevada's first James Beard award recipient, Julian Serrano, is among that group.
 These are not honorary associations; they represent active or historically verified culinary presence.

 The Michelin presence in Las Vegas is a relatively recent and still-limited phenomenon.
 When inspectors are working within a city that built its dining identity on volume and spectacle, the allocation of stars to individual restaurants signals that those kitchens are meeting a technical and consistency standard that the broader market has not cleared.
-Bellagio holding two of those designations within one property places it ahead of nearly every other Strip address on that specific metric.
+Bellagio holding two of those designations within one property gives it unusual depth on that specific metric.

 Yellowtail Japanese Restaurant & Lounge, led by Chef Akira Back, sources seasonal fish and ingredients from markets daily, a supply-chain commitment that aligns with practices at destination Japanese restaurants rather than casino-floor dining.
 The Mayfair Supper Club extends the evening program into nightlife without abandoning the dinner-service frame that defines its supper club format.